DrPaulBrewer/rtlsdr-automated-wxsat-capture/README.md

 ###LICENSE
 General Public License version 2.0, or any later version

+###DISCLAIMER
+NO WARRANTY:  ALL USE IS AT THE RISK OF THE USER.
+These are scripts I use for hobbyist purposes.
+There may be pre-requisites or system configuration differences which you will need to resolve in order to make use of these scripts in your project.
+To do so requires patience and and, quite often, previous experience programming python and/or maintaining Linux-based rtl-sdr software.

 ###dotpredict-predict.tle
 Modification of PREDICT's TLE file to provide orbit data for weather satellites NOAA-18,NOAA-19